Ira Sachs: 1991–2013

 Sachs started his career writing and directing several short films including Vaudeville (1992) and Lady (1993).
 The short Vaudeville was shot in 16 mm and lasted 55 minutes.
 The story revolves around a traveling theatrical troupe, made up primarily of gay and lesbian performers, mirrors the troubles of a political and social community through its tight-knit existence.
 With Lady the film was also shot in 16 mm and lasted 28 minutes.
 The film revolves around the blurred parameters of sexuality, desire, and female identity.

-He made his directorial film debut with the LGBTQ coming of age drama film The Delta (1997) about a young man exploring his bisexuality.
+He made his directorial film debut with the LGBTQ coming of age drama film The Delta (1996) about a young man exploring his bisexuality.
 Sachs spoke to his inspiration of the film saying, "I wrote the film in New York where I was living, but I grew up in Memphis.
 It was inspired by my memories and my thoughts and my knowledge of the city."
 The low budget film was shot on 16 mm.
 The film premiered at the Sundance Film Festival and later screened at the Toronto International Film Festival to positive reviews.

-His next film was released in 2005 entitled, Forty Shades of Blue.
+His next film was Forty Shades of Blue, which was released in 2005.
 The film follows a young Russian woman living in Memphis with an aging music producer who comes to question her life when his adult son comes to visit.
 The film was influenced by the films of Ken Loach and Satyajit Ray.
 The film won the Sundance Film Festival's Grand Jury Prize.
 He followed up with the period drama film Married Life (2007) based on John Bingham's 1953 novel Five Roundabouts to Heaven.
 The film starred Chris Cooper, Patricia Clarkson, Pierce Brosnan, and Rachel McAdams.
 The film received mixed reviews.
 He directed the drama Keep the Lights On which premiered at the 2012 Sundance Film Festival.
 The film is based on Sachs' own past relationship with Bill Clegg, a literary agent who wrote a memoir about his struggles with addiction, Portrait of an Addict as a Young Man, in 2010.
 David Rooney described the film as an "immersive portrait of contemporary New York life".
 The film was nominated for four Independent Spirit Awards including for Best Feature, Best Director, and Best Screenplay.